schifilitimatthew/CP3402_Learning_Journal/Week 2 Journal.md

 https://github.com/CP3402/subject/wiki/Calendar#prac-2---joomla-cms - the practicals link

-https://youtu.be/DIAaW1OOGww - this was youtube tutorial on how to uplad from aws
+https://youtu.be/DIAaW1OOGww - this was youtube tutorial on how to upload from aws

 # Estimated Hours